thoughtbot/shoulda-matchers/CONTRIBUTING.md

 you feedback.
 For instance, we may suggest some changes to make to your code to fit within the project style or discuss alternate ways of addressing the issue in question.
-Assuming we're happy with everything, we'll then bring your changes into master.
+Assuming we're happy with everything, we'll then bring your changes into main.
 Now you're a contributor!

 ---